 Bird Control at Schiphol

 Schiphol is located in a polder with plenty of water, grassy meadows, rich arable areas and other nature reserves.
 It makes Schiphol particularly attractive to birds.
 This, however, poses a risk to aircrafts.
 In order to keep air traffic safety as optimal as possible, Schiphol deploys 18 'Bird Controllers' to chase the birds, 24 hours a day.

 There are no more than a handful of airports in the world of aviation, which successfully handle both passengers and cargo.
-In 2016, 1,662,282 tonnes of cargo were transported via Schiphol.
-With this, the airport takes third place in Europe, making it one of the leading European cargo airports.
+In 2017, 1,752,498 tonnes of cargo were transported via Schiphol.
+With this, the airport retains its third place in Europe, making it one of the leading European cargo airports.